 Hydrometallurgical plant №2 consists of five technological units (ore preparation unit, grinding unit, sorption and regeneration unit, thickening unit, finished product unit).
 The plant also includes three units that provide the plant with a continuous technological cycle (unit for transportation, tailings stacking and recycling water supply, limestone burning unit, mechanical repair unit).
 In particular, the grinding unit includes 31 mill blocks, including 73 mills with a total volume of 6 272 cubic meters.

 In 2020, within the framework of the investment project to expand the processing capacities of HMP-2, mill blocks №29, 30 were put into operation.
-In 2021, for the further expansion of processing capacities, the mill block №31 was launched.
-In addition, by the end of this year, the mill block №32 with two mills will be launched.
+In 2021, for the further expansion of processing capacities, the building “B” was launched at Hydrometallurgical plant-2, which processes 12 million tons of ore per year.

 In order to localize the equipment used at HMP-2, as well as to establish the production of new types of localized products in 2019, the specialists of the company were entrusted with the task of developing a mill with a drum volume of 140 cubic meters.
 This mill, manufactured at the Navoi machine-building plant, is the first step towards the development of heavy machine-building in Uzbekistan.
 As a result of the production in the republic of the first such unique technological equipment weighing more than 580 tons, savings in foreign currency were achieved in the amount of more than $ 2 million.

 Unique technology, giant plant, high-quality products – all this would be impossible without dedicated, qualified and experienced specialists – the main asset of the enterprise.
 Today Hydrometallurgical plant №2 is a well-coordinated team of like-minded people who successfully cope with the tasks set.
 Currently, more than 3.3 thousand people employ at HMP-2.